 Regional Manager Alun Thomas said: “Despite the continuing uncertainty surrounding Brexit, we had a record number of enquiries during 2018 from start-ups and SME established businesses looking for loans or equity up to £5 million.

 “Investment totaling £21.3 million was awarded to 72 businesses proving that there is still plenty of appetite for growth in this region; in fact, that’s almost double the £11.6 million in 2017.”

-Those to benefit in 2018 include Wales’ only independent oil company Oil4Wales who had a £350,000 loan to fund the development of the Nantycaws filling station. £200,000 was awarded to Dafen based DRL Partitions and £1.5 million for Britain’s first independent tyre comparison website Motokiki.
+Those to benefit in 2018 include an independent oil company Oil4Wales who had a £350,000 loan to fund the development of the Nantycaws filling station. £200,000 was awarded to Dafen based DRL Partitions.

 Alun Thomas continued: “Access to finance makes a big difference to growth and sustainability which is why we continue to work hard to help local businesses to thrive.
 From the purchase of stock and new equipment, new premises, management buy-outs or acquisitions, owner managers want a commercial approach to investment that is tailored to meet their needs.
 The breadth of funding that we can provide ranges from micro loans of £1,000 to equity of up to £5 million; there really is something for everyone.